I was on my way to lunch when I got the call…

 Incident Manager Interview Questions

-Note: There are no answers with these questions so you will need to pay close attention to the responses and body language during your interview.
+Note for Interviewing Managers: There are no answers to these questions so you’ll need to pay close attention to the responses and body language during your interview.
 Anyone with experience will bubble to the top and have good examples to share.
 Look for good ‘been there and done that’ examples.

 Explain your ability to coordinate a large group of technical contributors during this high severity incident and retain control of a fast-paced conference call?

-Over the last 2 days you’ve been on a number of bridge calls that all seem to have the same root cause.
+Over the last 2 days, you’ve been on many bridge calls that all seem to have the same cause.
 Now it’s time to lead the investigation into how this problem happened in the first place.

 Explain how you would lead an incident investigation (a.k.a.
 Root Cause Analysis or RCA)?

-You have been call to a bridge that is already in progress and things are not going well.
+You’ve been called to a bridge call that is already in progress, and things are not going well.
 You can sense people on the call are tense and withdrawn because a high-level person has taken over the call and they are very frustrated.
 You asked for a summary of where things are.
 Immediately, the VIP tells you it’s broken and needs to get fixed ASAP!

 How would you maintain a professional demeanor and attitude while being assertive to this person that you will take it from here?

-You have been invited to an important meeting to share your investigation findings for a wide scale outage that was cause by a storage failure.
+You have been invited to an important meeting to share your investigation findings for a full-scale outage that was caused by a storage failure.
 At the meeting with you are the CIO and his executive staff to hear your analysis.
-After introductions your boss has turned the conversation over to you.
+After introductions, your boss has turned the conversation over to you.
 You have brought your laptop and have your RCA projected on the big screen.

-You are managing an incident that has been going on for over 2 hours and now things are really starting to heat up.
-You have the network admin checking a possible switch issue, a DC specialist checking the physical connection on an ESXi host that seems to be having network connection problems which are impacting 15 VMs.
-And unfortunately 2 of the VMs hosted are key systems to separate critical applications that are not redundant, yet.
+You are managing an incident that has been going on for over 2 hours, and now things are starting to heat up.
+You have the network admin checking a possible switch issue, a DC specialist checking the physical connection on an ESXi host that seems to have network connection problems impacting 15 VMs.
+And unfortunately, 2 of the VMs hosted are key systems to separate critical applications that are not redundant, yet.
 If this isn’t enough going on at once, while all this is happening, you are getting text messages from the boss wanting status updates.

 Share an example of a time when you had to interact with people/groups of widely varying disciplines, cultures, and backgrounds.
 Explain how you influenced them to follow your lead?

 In today’s world, most environments are using virtualization for hosting their servers and applications.
-Many operations are also using cloud service such as AWS and Google for IaaS.
+Many operations are also using cloud services such as AWS and Google for IaaS.
 This creates a new challenge for understanding infrastructure topology for virtual servers.
-But not only is this new, some operations have added Docker containers and PaaS to an already complex world.
+But not only is this new; some operations have added Docker containers and PaaS to an already complex world.

 This question has 2 parts.

-Second, if everything points to a bad KVM host, yet the admin is insisting it’s OK, give an example how you would challenge the admin’s assessment if the overwhelming evidence says it’s the host?
+Second, if everything points to a defective KVM host, yet the admin is insisting it’s OK, give an example of how you would challenge the admin’s assessment if the overwhelming evidence says it’s the host?

 If you’ve been around IT staff for any amount of time then maybe you noticed our level of passion and ownership.
 Now imagine that you are the new incident manager on the call who has to work through each technology stack from the ground up until you find the problem.
-You’re working with a diverse group of personalities which includes admins and engineers from the data center, network, server, database and application teams; all wanting to prove it isn’t their problem.
-And in some special cases you may have a couple of managers, directors, and business partners on the call.
+You’re working with a diverse group of personalities which includes admins and engineers from the data center, network, server, database, and application teams; all wanting to prove it isn’t their problem.
+And in some individual cases, you may have a couple of managers, directors, and business partners on the call.

 An incident response bridge has been opened for a tier 1 online application that is running in a local vSphere cloud on VMs (IaaS).
 You have been called to lead the call.

-Please demonstrate your telephone and oral skills by sharing an example for how you would begin the incident investigation and then move through each technology group?
+Please demonstrate your telephone and oral skills by sharing an example of how you would begin the incident investigation and then move through each technology group?

 This question has 2 parts.

-First, if you were selected to be our new incident manager, explain how you would establish strong interpersonal & relationship with our technical staff and managers?
+First, if you were selected to be our new incident manager, explain how you would establish strong interpersonal & relationships with our technical staff and managers?

-Second, provide example of your social skills, ability to learn complex systems, and an estimate for how quickly you would be able to get up-to-speed?
+Second, provide an example of your social skills, ability to learn complex systems, and an estimate of how quickly you would be able to get up-to-speed?

 You’ve just spent all night on a bridge call troubleshooting an application problem that could have been resolved in 10 minutes if the right admin would have joined the call.
 But unfortunately, they did not, and what you had to work with was the junior admin who was on-call.
-It’s a good thing you are technical because in the end you literally had to log into Windows Server and fix the issue yourself.
+It’s a good thing you are technical because, in the end, you had to log in to Windows Server and fix the issue yourself.

 This is a 2 part question.